Leo User Guide

 Map Assessment Methods

-This tool maps Assessment Methods to learning objects such as Events and Long Events.
+This tool maps Assessment Methods to Events.

 The list of methodologies are specific to each program.
 The creation and assignment of Instructional Methods is controlled by screens in Course Management.